Anthony1x/MAL-About-Me-Format/README.md

 However, the text in the about me treats line breaks in the file as line breaks for the actual displayed site.

+This makes the About me page extremely hard to edit, because the entire table has to be kept on one singular line.

-So as a workaround, I have written a very tiny script to get around those limitations.
+So as a workaround, I have written a script to format the file correctly for me.

-I may add a few bonuses (as I already have by adding a date) as time goes on, but for now, this will work.
+Because I love feature creep, instead of manually updating the Visual Novels it now instead uses the official VNDB api and gets the data from there.
+If you would like to use this for yourself, simply replace the username with yours at the top of the `index.php` file.